 Although many taxpayers equate "amending" with "changing," the word "amend" has a very specific, narrowly-defined meaning in the world of taxes:

-Amend (verb) – To make changes to an e-filed return that has either been accepted by the government or a paper return that has already been mailed.
+Amend (verb) – To make changes to an e-filed return that has either been accepted by the government and processed, or a paper return that has already been mailed and processed.
 An amendment must be filed on a specific tax form created exclusively for that purpose (for example, Form 1040X is used to amend federal 1040 returns).

 If your return has been accepted and you need to amend it, we have instructions on how to amend.